christiannaths/alfred-pgen-workflow/README.md

 ### Use

 Type the keyword `pgen` into Alfred.
 Optionally, pass an integer as a single argument to determine the number of words your password contains.
+Defaults to `4`

 ```
 pgen 3
-  => plushonorleft
+#=> plushonorleft
 ```
 or
 ```
 pgen
-  => begunmaydropcry
+#=> begunmaydropcry
 ```
 etc...